Hike to the Confluence: Havasu Creek Meets the Colorado River

 Havasu Creek flows into the Colorado River at “river mile 157.”
 It’s a well-known spot for river rafters and guides, who let their guests off at the rocks to hike around and check out the blue water in Havasu Creek.

 The confluence is in a remote spot, which is within the boundaries of the Grand Canyon National Park.
-It’s inaccessible car.
+It’s inaccessible by car.
 You have to hike or raft in.

 For Colorado River rafters, it was day seven or eight on their float down the Colorado River, after putting in at Lee’s Ferry (south of Page, Arizona).